There are a range of funded early education and childcare schemes available for parents and carers in England

 Currently, children become eligible for funded early education and childcare the term after they reach the relevant age.
 For example, a child will be eligible for the 30 hours offer from the term after they turn three.

 This is also dependent on applying for, and receiving, your eligibility code before the end of the term in which your child reaches the relevant age.
-For example, if your child turns three on 25 March but you don’t apply for the 30 hours until 5 April, your child won’t be eligible for a funded place until 1 September (i.e. the start of the autumn term).
+For example, if your child reaches the relevant age on 25 March but you don’t apply for the 30 hours until 5 April, your child won’t be eligible for a funded place until 1 September (i.e. the start of the autumn term).

-You can apply for the current 30 hours for three- and four-year-olds from when your child is 2 years and 36 weeks old, as outlined in the table below:
+You can apply for the two-year-old offer when your children is one year and 36 weeks, and for the 30 hours offer for three- and four-year-olds when your child is two years and 36 weeks.

 If I’m not eligible for the 30-hour offer, can I still get my 15 hours?